PeteHaitch/SparseSummarizedExperiment/ideas/combining-SummarizedExperiment-objects.md

 1. Provide a `combine()` method for each component of the `SE` object.
 This means I wrote: `combine,DataFrame,DataFrame-method` (for the `colData` and `elementMetadata` slots), `combine,GRanges,GRanges-method` and `combine,GRangesList,GRangesList-method` (for the `rowRanges` slot), and `combine,SimpleList,SimpleList-method` (for the `assays` slot).
 There is also a helper function `.combine.NAMES()` to combine the `NAMES` slot of a non-ranged `SE`.
 2. All `combine()` methods are initially designed to "combine" based on the `names`/`rownames`/`dimnames` of the objects.
 This follows the existing `combine,data.frame,data.frame-method` and `combine,matrix,matrix-method` from the _BiocGenerics_ package.

 With respect to (2), in some cases I realised there were equivalent definitions that did not rely on these "names" that were faster, and other scenarios where it might be desirable not to rely on these "names".
 For example, in my experience, it is common for a `RangedSummarizedExperiment` to have `NULL` names, i.e. `identical(names(x), NULL)` is `TRUE` where `x` is a `RangedSummarizedExperiment` (note that `names(x)` calls `names(rowRanges(x))` and so it is the `rowRanges(x)` that commonly have `NULL` names).
 A consequence of this is that we cannot combine these `RangedSummarizedExperiment` objects based on "names" alone.
-However, there is an obvious way to construct meaningful `rownames` for these objects by a `findOverlaps()`-based naming scheme; this is implemented in `combine,SummarizedExperiment0,SummarizedExperiment0-method` for `RangedSummarizedExperiment` objects.
+However, there is an obvious way to construct meaningful `rownames` for these objects by a `findOverlaps()`-based naming scheme; this is implemented in `combine,SummarizedExperiment,SummarizedExperiment-method` for `RangedSummarizedExperiment` objects.

 Comments on all aspects of the implementation are appreciated.
 I have highlighted particular concerns with __RFC__.